Sylius/Sylius/UPGRADE-1.4.md

 * `composer require symfony/dotenv:^4.2 --dev --no-update`
 * Follow [Symfony dotenv update guide](https://symfony.com/doc/current/configuration/dot-env-changes.html) to incorporate required changes in `.env` files structure.
 Optionally, you can take a look at [corresponding PR](https://github.com/Sylius/Sylius-Standard/pull/323) introducing these changes in **Sylius-Standard**
-* If you're using our Travis CI configuration, follow [this changes](https://github.com/Sylius/Sylius-Standard/pull/323/files#diff-354f30a63fb0907d4ad57269548329e3) introduced in `.travis.yml` file

-At the end, update libraries with `composer update` and run apply migrations with `bin/console doctrine:migrations:migrate`.
+At the apply migrations with `bin/console doctrine:migrations:migrate`.

 Don't forget to clear the cache (`bin/console cache:clear`) to be 100% everything is loaded properly.